Reason4Rec: Deliberative User Preference Alignment of Large Language Models for Recommendation: EXPERIMENT

-In \tabref{tab:reason-gen}, we present the results and make the following observations: 1) All four alternative approaches perform worse than our proposed method on both Music and Book datasets, highlighting the advantages of our proposed method in collecting high-quality reasons for training LLMs.
-2) The performance of Review-inferred Reason is worse than Without Reason on both datasets in MAE and RMSE.
-This indicates that directly using reviews to generate reasons can have a negative impact.
-A possible explanation is that our objective is to train LLMs to perform reasoning based on historical interactions without relying on target item reviews.
-Using reasons derived directly from these reviews introduces the risk that the reasoning logic may rely on preferences not reflected in the historical data.
-Such inconsistencies disrupt the training process and ultimately result in suboptimal performance.
+1) All four alternative approaches underperform our proposed method on both Music and Book datasets, demonstrating the advantages of our approach in collecting quality reasons for LLM training; 2) Review-inferred Reason performs worse than Without Reason on both datasets.
+This indicates that directly using target item reviews to generate reasons can have a negative impact.
+A possible reason is that our objective is to train LLMs to perform reasoning based on historical interactions (\ie both historical ratings and reviews) without relying on target item reviews.
+Using reasons derived directly from target item reviews introduces the risk that the reasoning logic relies on preferences not reflected in the historical interactions.
+Such inconsistencies disrupt the training process and result in worse performance;

 3) History-inferred Reason also performs worse than ``Without Reason'' on most metrics.
 This indicates that directly supervising with GPT-generated reasons without refinement is ineffective, underscoring the importance of using verbalized preference feedback as supervision.